 - Make helping with meals and household tasks a routine part of your child’s day.
 A learning tower in the kitchen allows little ones to safely and independently help with things like putting vegetables in a salad, rinsing plates or wiping down the counters.

-- Sleeping -here's where Montessori looks a LOT different for toddlers- When little ones, age 13 months and up, are ready to sleep alone in their own room, a Montessori nursery means not using a crib, and simply using a mat for sleep.
+- Sleeping -here’s where Montessori looks a LOT different.
+When little ones, age 13 months and up, are ready to sleep alone in their own room, a Montessori nursery means not using a crib, and simply using a mat for sleep.
 This is part of creating an environment where baby can safely explore if they wish.
-To many parents in the US this sounds unsafe and a little strange, but it's vital to understand that this sleeping arrangement would only occur in a securely and fully childproofed room after 1 year, when a baby is ready to be on their own at night.
-Since the AAP recommends newborns and babies stay in the same room (but not the same bed) as their parents for 1 year after being born, baby would sleep in a bassinet or Moses basket next to parents' bed for that first year.
-While a mat can certainly be used, a safe-sleep set up using basinette or Moses basket can also be used for naps.
+To many parents in the US this sounds unsafe and a little strange, but it’s vital to understand that this sleeping arrangement would only occur in a securely and fully childproofed room after 1 year, when a baby is ready to be on their own at night.
+Since the AAP recommends newborns and babies stay in the same room (but not the same bed) as their parents for 1 year after being born, baby would sleep in a bassinet or Moses basket next to parents’ bed for that first year.
+While a mat can certainly be used, a safe-sleep set up using a firm flat basinette can be used.